Contents

 How does AI work across multiple sales channels?

-Pulls every message into one place (Amazon, eBay, Shopify, social, web, email).
-Applies the same rules everywhere.
-Same brand voice, same escalation logic, same sentiment routing.
-Customer doesn’t care which channel they messaged on.
-Your AI shouldn’t treat them differently either.
+It works by pulling every message into one place (Amazon, eBay, Shopify, social, web, email) and applying the same rules everywhere: same brand voice, same escalation logic, same sentiment routing.
+The customer doesn’t care which channel they messaged on, and your AI shouldn’t treat them differently either.
+The prerequisite is a unified inbox, which is why centralising comes before automating.

 Won’t customers know it’s an AI?

-Some will.
-Most won’t care if the answer is fast and accurate.
-The ones who genuinely want a human get one immediately, with no friction.
-That’s the whole game.
+Some will, and most won’t mind if the answer is fast and accurate.
+The ones who genuinely want a human should get one immediately, with no friction, which is exactly what good escalation rules are for.
+The risk isn’t that customers notice AI; it’s that they get stuck with it when they needed a person.

 What’s the biggest risk with this stuff?

-Hallucinations.
-AI confidently answers with information that isn’t true.
-The fix is grounding (forcing the AI to pull from your verified knowledge base only) and guardrails (it never invents tracking numbers, refund timelines, or policies that don’t exist).
+Hallucinations, where AI confidently answers with information that isn’t true.
+The fix is grounding (forcing the AI to pull only from your verified knowledge base and live order data) and guardrails (it never invents tracking numbers, refund timelines, or policies that don’t exist).
 Our piece on making customer service more efficient goes deeper on the architecture.

 Book a Free Demo and see how eDesk handles the seven plays above across every sales channel you sell on.